datamechanics/delight/documentation/dataproc.md

 The script below shows how to do this for an example Spark Pi application running on an ephemeral cluster.

-Don't forget to replace the placeholders!
+Don't forget to replace the API key placeholder!
-The default Spark distribution on Dataproc uses Scala version 2.11.
-Please refer to the [official Dataproc documentation](https://cloud.google.com/dataproc/docs/concepts/versioning/overview) to learn more about releases.

 ```bash
 TEMPLATE_NAME=delight-test-template